Key facts

 Course overview

-This course has a strong IT industry focus, empowering students to apply their acquired knowledge and skills in professional practice and create innovative IT solutions to solve real-world problems.
-Students will develop teamwork and leadership skills through close mentorship on industry projects and by engaging in cutting-edge IT research.
+With a strong industry focus, the course empowers you to apply your knowledge and skills in professional practice and create innovative IT solutions to real-world challenges.
+You will develop teamwork and leadership capabilities through close mentorship on industry projects and exposure to cutting-edge IT research, ensuring you graduate with the job-ready skills employers are looking for.

 Want to gain in-demand IT skills and advance your career across any industry?